 Q. Is it illegal to knowingly sell a defective product?

-Under the Consumer Protection Act 2007, consumers are entitled to information which protects them from false claims about goods, services and prices.
+Under the Consumer Protection Act 2007, consumers are entitled to information that protects them from false claims about goods, services and prices.
 This act protects consumers by making it an offence for any business to make a false or misleading claim about goods, services and prices.
-It is also an offence to sell goods which are labelled with a false or misleading description.
+It is also an offence to sell goods that are labelled with a false or misleading description.

 Q. What qualifies as a defective product?